brianmhunt/casper-chai/README.md

 **Casper–Chai** provides a set of custom assertions for use with [CasperJS][].
 You get all the benefits of [Chai][] to test with CasperJS.

-It is an alternative to Casper's built-in [Tester][].
+It is an alternative to Casper's built-in [Tester][] assertions.
 Instead of using Casper's Tester you can use (in this case with [mocha-casperjs][] and Chai):

     describe("my page", function () {